Collaborative Family Lawyer in Charlotte NC

 Should either spouse want to take the case to court at any time, both attorneys must cease the collaboration process and may no longer represent the parties.
 This discourages both parties from pursuing the option of going to trial as they strive to resolve any disputes through mutual agreement.

-For more information, contact a collaborative divorce attorney in Charlotte at Krusch & Sellers, P.A.
-We are compassionate, caring, and understanding advocates.
+For more information, contact a collaborative divorce attorney in Charlotte at Krusch Law, PLLC We are compassionate, caring, and understanding advocates.
 Our goal is to effectively guide you through collaborative divorce while keeping your best interests at the forefront.

 Ready to set up a consultation with our Charlotte divorce lawyer?
 Call (704) 343-8811.